 Entertainment U2, Patti Smith play Paris concert U2's Bono, left, and Adam Clayton perform onstage at the AccorHotels Arena in Paris on Sunday, Dec.
 6, 2015.
 Photo Credit: AFP / Getty Images / THOMAS SAMSON By Frank Lovece Special to Newsday Updated December 7, 2015 7:52 AM Print Share fbShare Tweet Email Patti Smith, not the rumored Eagles of Death Metal, was the surprise guest joining the band U2 on stage Sunday at the AccorHotels Arena in Paris, in a makeup concert following one postponed from the day after last month’s terror attacks.
 Eagles of Death Metal had been playing Paris’ Bataclan theater the night terrorists held it under siege.
 “We’re back in Paris and it’s great to be here,” U2 posted on its website Sunday.
 “Some people have been saying that Eagles of Death Metal will appear on stage with U2 tonight.
 This is not the case.
 We have another surprise guest planned for tonight’s show.”
 The Italian news agency ANSA had reported on Dec.
 1 that legendary punk-poet Smith would be U2’s guest at Sunday’s show, but this was not widely picked up by American media.
 She had performed two songs with U2 at the band’s London O2 Arena concert on Oct.
 29, reprising one of them, her 1988 “People Have the Power,” at the end of Sunday’s show, according to Diffuser.fm and fan videos posted after the concert.
 On Friday, Billboard cited an anonymous source claiming the California-based Eagles of Death Metal would perform at one of U2’s two concerts at the 20,300-seat AccorHotels Arena.
 U2 is scheduled to play again Monday night and HBO will broadcast the recorded concert at 9 p.m.
 A representative for Eagles of Death Metal told the magazine the band had no comment on the report, and the group has not posted on its Facebook page since Nov.
 25. Variety said Sunday that U2 paid tribute to the victims of the Paris attacks, projecting each victim’s name on a giant screen while performing “In the Name of Love.”
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.